-When the Mormon Tabernacle Choir wanted to showcase in video the messages of songs from its recent recording Teach Me to Walk in the Light, they looked close to home for casting
+When The Tabernacle Choir wanted to showcase in video the messages of songs from its recent recording Teach Me to Walk in the Light, they looked close to home for casting

 The whole purpose of spotlighting Choir and Orchestra members on the broadcast and in videos posted on YouTube and other media is to acquaint viewers and friends with the performers, Ed Payne, executive producer of Music & the Spoken Word, explains.
 "These are people who live the values about which they sing.
 They live them in their homes and they teach them to their families."